yatki/try-to-validate/README.md

 So both solutions have their disadvantages and advantages depending on your logic.

 Let's say, you know you'll have the properties most of the time in your response object from api.
-However, you want to validate if properties exist (just in case for not breaking the app), then using this function can be more useful.
+However, you want to validate if properties exist (just to make sure app doesn't crash), then using this function can be more useful.

 I'm currently looking for a way to improve these results.
 Any contribution is welcome :)